-RRH assistance is targeted for individuals entering shelter who meet at least one of the following target population criteria:
+RRH assistance is targeted for individuals entering shelter (or unsheltered individuals/households that are or have experienced domestic violence, dating violence, sexual assault, or stalking) who meet at least one of the following target population criteria:

-One or more severe and persistent disabling conditions, defined as:
+- One or more severe and persistent disabling conditions, defined as: - A physical, mental or emotional impairment, including an impairment cause by alcohol or drugs, post-traumatic stress disorder, or brain injury that: - Is expected to be long-continuing or of indefinite duration; - Substantially impedes the individual's ability to live independently; and - Could be improved by the provision of more suitable housing conditions. - A developmental disability, as defined in section 102 of the Developmental Disabilities Assistance and Bill of Rights Act of 2000 (42 U.S.C.
+15002); or - The disease of acquired immunodeficiency syndrome (AIDS) or any condition arising from the etiologic agency for acquired immunodeficiency syndrome (HIV) - Two or more severe service needs.
+Severe service needs are determined based on the following: - Past eviction(s) - Past felony conviction(s) - No current income - Survivor of domestic violence, dating violence, sexual assault, or stalking in the prior 6 months - Length of time homeless - Pregnant single women not engaged with another re-housing provider - Veterans not eligible for re-housing assistance through Supportive Services for Veteran Families (SSVF) program

-- A physical, mental or emotional impairment, including an impairment cause by alcohol or drugs, post-traumatic stress disorder, or brain injury that: - Is expected to be long-continuing or of indefinite duration; - Substantially impedes the individual's ability to live independently; and - Could be improved by the provision of more suitable housing conditions. - A developmental disability, as defined in section 102 of the Developmental Disabilities Assistance and Bill of Rights Act of 2000 (42 U.S.C.
-15002); or - o The disease of acquired immunodeficiency syndrome (AIDS) or any condition arising from the etiologic agency for acquired immunodeficiency syndrome (HIV) - Two or more severe service needs.
-Severe service needs are determined based on the following: - Past eviction(s) - Past felony conviction(s) - No current income - Victim of domestic violence in the prior 6 months - Length of time homeless - Pregnant single women not engaged with another re-housing provider - Veterans not eligible for re-housing assistance through Supportive Services for Veteran Families (SSVF) program - ⟨ Victims of domestic violence (including specialized RRH for victims of domestic) violence) - Transition-age youth (18-24) not engaged with another re-housing provider (including specialized RRH for transition-age youth) - Moderate barrier clients based on the HAST - Individuals not otherwise included above will be considered for RRH if there are no other individuals in the target populations above and based on prioritization and available capacity.
+- Survivors of domestic violence, dating violence, sexual assault, or stalking (including specialized RRH for survivors of domestic violence, dating violence, sexual assault, or stalking) - Transition-age youth (18-24) not engaged with another re-housing provider (including specialized RRH for transition-age youth) - Moderate barrier clients based on the HAST - Individuals not otherwise included above will be considered for RRH if there are no other individuals in the target populations above and based on prioritization and available capacity.